teleprint-me/teleprint-me/docs/technical/modular-arithmetic-in-lehmer-rng.md

 # Modular Arithmetic in Lehmer RNG

 ## Introduction
 Modular arithmetic is a fundamental concept in the design of the Lehmer Random Number Generator (RNG) in our project.
-By applying a modulus operation, we can bound the generated random numbers within a fixed range and ensure that sequence positions wrap around predictably when they exceed their limits.
+By applying a modulus operation, we can bind the generated random numbers to a fixed range and ensure sequence positions wrap around predictably when they exceed their limits.

 This document provides an in-depth exploration of modular arithmetic as it is applied in the Lehmer RNG, covering essential concepts such as signed and unsigned integer behavior, overflow, and underflow.